watergis/elastic2mvt/README.md

 const z = 14
 const x = 9524
 const y = 8269
-const indices = ['water_connection','pipeline','wss']
+const indices = [
+  {
+    name : 'water_connection',
+    geometry: 'geom'
+  },
+  {
+    name : 'pipeline',
+    geometry: 'geom'
+  },
+  {
+    name : 'wss',
+    geometry: 'geom'
+  }
+]
 const buffer = await es2mvt.generate(z,x,y,indices)
 console.log(buffer)
 ```

 ## Preparation
 Before using this module to convert from Elasticsearch to Mapbox binary vector tile, please insert your GIS data by using `ogr2ogr`.
-This module maybe does not work for Elastic documents which were inserted by other tools except `ogr2ogr`.
+This module adopted `flat` structure of Elasticsearch documents.
+It maybe does not work for other mapping types of Elastic documents which were inserted by other tools except `ogr2ogr`.

 The following command is an example to insert from PostGIS.